richarddevers/openapydantic/README.md

 ### Reference interpolation

-Openapydantic will interpolate openapi refernce.
+Openapydantic will interpolate openapi references.

-If you api looks like this:
+If your api looks like this:

 ```yaml
 # my-api.yaml